The Stages of Learning

-Many people give themselves w-a-y too hard a time when they’re learning new information, knowlege or skills, and yes that includes personal development.
+Many people give themselves w-a-y too hard a time when they’re learning new information.
+Learning anything for the first time, you are a beginner again.

 Stage 1: Unconscious incompetence